jekyll/minima/docs/usage.md

 # Usage
 > How to configure your project to use this theme

+Use this theme's layouts, includes files, SVG icons and dependencies by configuring this theme for your project.
+No forking needed.

-This works on GH Pages through the Remote Theme plugin.
+The approach here works on GH Pages through the Remote Theme plugin.

-**Warning** - this setup does not choose a tag version for the theme.
-You just get the latest changes on `master`.
+**Warning** - this setup does not pin a tag version of the theme.
+You just get the latest changes that are on `master`.

 1. Setup `Gemfile`.
-Version should match GH Pages dependencies.
+Versions should match [GH Pages dependency versions](https://pages.github.com/versions/) but marked as dots for placeholders.
     ```ruby
     source "https://rubygems.org"